 I created pins for both just in case.

 Focus on the things that your audience will gain from reading your blog post.
 What problem will it solve?
-What new skill will they learn and be able to do afterward?
+What new skills will they learn and be able to do afterward?

 Some of my most popular pins raise the viewer’s curiosity about making money online with Pinterest.